Minusheet perfusion culture system: Stabilization of pH during perfusion culture

 Normally cell culture experiments are performed in a CO2 incubator.
-Also perfusion culture experiments can be performed in such an atmosphere.
+Also, perfusion culture experiments can be performed in such an atmosphere.
 However, a much better solution is the performance of perfusion culture experiments under atmospheric air on a laboratory table, since it facilitates the complete handling.
-However, in this case the culture medium has to be adjusted to atmospheric air.
+However, in this case, the culture medium has to be adjusted to atmospheric air.

 Keeping media in a 5% CO2 atmosphere within an incubator always a relatively high amount of NaHCO3 is contained to maintain a constant pH between 7.2 and 7.4.
 If such a formulated medium is used for perfusion culture outside a CO2 incubator, the pH will shift from the physiological range to much more alkaline values due to the low content of CO2 (0.3%) in atmospheric air.

-For that reason any medium used for perfusion culture outside a CO2 incubator has to be stabilized by reducing the NaHCO3 concentration and/or by adding biological buffers such as HEPES (GIBCO/Invitrogen, Karlsruhe, Germany) or BUFFER ALL (Sigma-Aldrich-Chemie, München, Germany).
+For that reason, any medium used for perfusion culture outside a CO2 incubator has to be stabilized by reducing the NaHCO3 concentration and/or by adding biological buffers such as HEPES (GIBCO/Invitrogen, Karlsruhe, Germany) or BUFFER ALL (Sigma-Aldrich-Chemie, München, Germany).
 The necessary amount can be easily determined by admixing increasing amounts of biological buffer solution to an aliquot of medium.
-Then the medium must equilibrate over night on a thermo plate at 37 °C under atmospheric air.
-For example, application of 50 mmol/L HEPES or an equivalent of BUFFER ALL (ca. 1%) to IMDM (Iscove’s Modified Dulbecco’s Medium, GIBCO/Invitrogen) will maintain a constant pH of 7.4 throughout long term perfusion culture under atmospheric air on a laboratory table.
+Then the medium must equilibrate overnight on a thermo plate at 37°C under atmospheric air.
+For example, the application of 50 mmol/L HEPES or an equivalent of BUFFER ALL (ca. 1%) to IMDM (Iscove’s Modified Dulbecco’s Medium, GIBCO/Invitrogen) will maintain a constant pH of 7.4 throughout long-term perfusion culture under atmospheric air on a laboratory table.

 Availability of oxygen in medium

 To obtain in a perfusion culture experiment a high saturation of O2 a selected medium such as IMDM has to be transported through a gas permeable silicone tube.
-The use of a silicone tube provides a large surface for gas exchange by diffusion due to a thin wall (1 mm), the small inner diameter (1 mm) and its extended length (1 m).
+The use of a silicone tube provides a large surface for gas exchange by diffusion due to a thin wall (1 mm), a small inner diameter (1 mm) and its extended length (1 m).
 For example, analysis of IMDM (3024 mg/L NaHCO3, 50 mmol/L HEPES) equilibrated against atmospheric air during a standard perfusion culture experiment shows constant partial pressures of at least 160 mmHg O2 [7].